 Kait Rhoads’ childhood was divided between rural Virginia and a sailboat in the Bahamas and Caribbean.
 The experience of growing up on the water had a profound influence on her, and has been a great inspiration to her in her artwork.
 Her Sea Stones series hints at its watery origins: simple forms, with subtle shifts in color and quick glints of light that sparkle like sunshine on a wet surface.
 To create these amorphous shapes, she weaves hollow glass murine together using copper wire.
 The result is small sculptures that beg to be touched — their scale, surface, and playful attitude invite different interpretations from curious viewers.

 Kait Rhoads has a BFA in Glass from the RISD and an MFA from Alfred University.
 Kait exhibits her work widely, and her sculptures can be found in museum collections worldwide.
-She lives in Seattle and works out of her studio in the historic Bemis Building.
+She lives and works in Seattle, WA.